Paranormal Activity: The Marked Ones: Home media

 An unrated/extended version, along with the theatrical cut, of The Marked Ones was released on DVD, Blu-ray and Digital HD on April 8, 2014.
 The unrated cut is roughly 17 minutes longer.
-The DVD premiere of the film in Hungary was on May 7, 2014.
+The film grossed $2.6 million in home sales.

 Reception

 Box office

-Despite predictions suggesting that The Marked Ones would open at #1 in its debut weekend, the film took a close second to Frozen (in its seventh week) with $18,343,611 at the North American box office.
+Despite predictions suggesting that The Marked Ones would open at No. 1 in its debut weekend, the film took a close second to Frozen (in its seventh week) with $18,343,611 at the North American box office.

 By the end of its theatrical run, The Marked Ones grossed $32.5 million in North America and $58.4 million in other territories for a worldwide total of $90.9 million.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 39%, based on 83 reviews with an average score of 4.70/10.
+On Rotten Tomatoes, the film has an approval rating of 40%, based on 82 reviews with an average score of 4.70/10.
 The site's consensus states: "A change of setting breathes some new life into the franchise, but Paranormal Activity: The Marked Ones fails to provide enough consistent thrills to justify a fifth film in the series".
 On Metacritic, the film has a score of 42 out of 100, based on 19 reviews, indicating "mixed or average reviews".

 The change of setting and tone was primarily praised by critics.
 Mark Olsen of the Los Angeles Times praised the film, saying that it "feels like a fresh start".
 Variety critic Andrew Barker celebrated the "welcome diversity and humor" of the film as did Richard Corliss of Time magazine who summarized that the film "provided the familiar cheap thrills but with a salsa tang."
 Filmink Magazine critic Eden Caceda applauded the humor and action, but claimed that the spinoff "lacks the memorable scares required for this to rate any higher than an above average horror film."

 Eric Goldman of IGN wrote that "The Marked Ones is another enjoyable chapter", while HorrorNews.net praised the lead characters, writing "With an appealing pair of friends in the lead, [the film] provides the audience with a cast that they can root for, care for and fear for which serves the story and the series well".

 Evan Dickson of Bloody Disgusting was the first to give his impressions on the film, giving it a positive review of 4/5.
 Stating, "Fun, scary and remarkably cinematic within the found footage conceit, The Marked Ones might be the first Paranormal Activity movie that feels like an event film while you're watching it".
 Dickson also stated that it was "neck and neck with Paranormal Activity 3".